 See the portrait gallery at the Second Bank of the United States

-Modeled after the Parthenon, the Second Bank of the United States acts as the standard image for many subsequent American bank buildings.
-The interior of this structure contains an extraordinary collection of 18th-century portraiture as well as a pine sculpture of George Washington.
+Modeled after the Parthenon in Athens, the Second Bank of the United States acts as the standard image for many subsequent American bank buildings.
+The interior is an art gallery featuring a pine sculpture of George Washington and an extraordinary collection of 18th-century portraits featuring the who’s who of 1700s Philadelphia.

 Where to Stay